· Invest in a USCIS-approved project and obtain permanent residency

 328 jobs created l 23 EB5 investors

-The EB-5 Program is a U.S. government initiative, created in 1990 and administered by USCIS, that allows foreign investors and their families to obtain Permanent Residency (Green Card) through an investment that stimulates the economy and creates jobs.
+The EB-5 Immigrant Investor Program is a U.S. government initiative created in 1990 and administered by USCIS.
+It allows foreign investors and their families to obtain U.S. permanent residency — a Green Card — through an investment that creates jobs and stimulates the American economy.

-With an investment starting at $800,000 USD in EB-5 real estate projects and by demonstrating the lawful source of funds, investors can gain access to the Green Card through investment—one of the safest and fastest routes to U.S. residency.
+With a minimum investment of $800,000 USD in a qualifying EB-5 real estate project, and by documenting the lawful source of funds, investors gain one of the most direct and reliable routes to U.S. residency by investment available today — without employer sponsorship, lottery systems, or family sponsorship requirements.

 EB-5 Capital Raised